-Theft is one of three ‘dishonesty offences’ and relates to the dishonest taking of property belonging to another, with the sole purpose being to deprive permanently the other person of said property.
+The act of theft is one of three ‘dishonesty offences’ classified under UK law and relates to the dishonest taking of property belonging to another, with the sole purpose of permanently depriving the other person of said property.

-Theft can be from one person, from a shop (otherwise known as shoplifting) or an employer, and also covers the issue of identity fraud.
+Theft can be from one person, from a shop – known as shoplifting – or an employer.
+Identity fraud is also classified as theft under UK law.

-To prove a theft has taken place, the prosecution must illustrate five key elements:
+To prove an act of theft has taken place, the prosecution in the case must illustrate five key elements:

-If any of these points cannot be proven then the case is more than likely to be dropped and the defendant acquitted.
+If any of these points cannot be proven then the case is likely to be dropped and the defendant acquitted.

 Similar to burglary, theft is classified an an ‘either way’ offence, meaning it can be heard in either the magistrates’ court or the crown court.
 A case is likely to be referred to the crown court if the value of the goods stolen is high.

 The maximum sentence for theft in the UK is 14 years’ imprisonment.